teckyio/cms-hk-map-31-mar-11-kb-icebreaker/jeff.md

 Ask your classmate to fill in the question and commit with their laptop, not yours.

-Learned Programming before Tecky? yes
+Learned Programming before Tecky?
+Yes (phoebe)

-Started / Running a Startup? no
+Started / Running a Startup?

-Had an unusual Job? yes
+Had an unusual Job?

-Prefer Coffee or Tea? tea
+Prefer Coffee or Tea?

-Went to Working Holiday? no
+Went to Working Holiday?

-Good in Maths? ok
+Good in Maths?

-Desperately need a Boyfriend / Girlfriend? no
+Desperately need a Boyfriend / Girlfriend?

-Want to be Hacker? yes
+Want to be Hacker?

-Love Sports? yes, badminton
+Love Sports?

-Fans of Matrix (the movie)? yes
+Fans of Matrix (the movie)?